 Members of Cantibile will chronicle their musical adventure to New York City in a special blog.
 Follow their journey as they post daily updates.

 Lawrence University, "Next Stop Carnegie Hall: Academy of Music Girl Choir Sings in National Program" (2012).
 Press Releases.
-Paper 188.
+188.